AyushExel/trolo/README.md

 ### Immidiate TODOs
 - [ ] Add support for training with passing model and dataset configs separately
+- [ ] 1-step multi-GPU training, by simply passing the number of GPUs to the CLI, and the trainer
 - [ ] W&B logging
 - [ ] Unit tests
 - [ ] Docusaurus documentation